AdMoR/admor.github.io/_posts/2021-08-29-Training a spark mllib model.markdown

 ## Introduction

 *Distributed training* is often something quite expansive to setup.
 Luckily with spark mllib, you can have it for a very low entry price.

+This articles aims at making you gain some time in the understanding of the operators and small subtleties of the framework.

 ## Feature engineering